Last updated on March 26th, 2020

 50. As there were 13 people at “the Last Supper” — the famous painting by Leonardo Da Vinci, it is considered unlucky to seat together 13 people at the dinner table.

-About Italian food
+Facts about Italian food

 51. Traditionally Italians don’t put their meatballs in their pasta.
 In most Italian meals, the first course (Primo piatto) is pasta followed by the main course of meat or fish (the secondo piatto).